creativeyann17/creativeyann17.github.io/public/articles/article1.md

----
-# The following is WIP for integration test only
----

 # Introduction

-By default H2 console is enabled using spring-boot with Tomcat server but sometimes we may also want to enable it in another environment such as Undertown or Netty or even.
-The following article will explain how to achive the implementation for both Spring-boot and Micronaut frameworks.
+The following article explains how to manually start and stop H2 console with our API.
+The implementation will be for both Spring-boot and Micronaut frameworks.

-The implementation is really easy and looks almost the same for both frameworks :)

 ## Update pom.xml

-Most commun implementation of H2 is to use it at runtime / test.
-In our situation we need it for compilation in order to import the needed classes.
+Verify H2 is available at compilation and not runtime only.

 ```xml
 <dependency>